jgreene/FSharp.Javascript/README.txt

 This is because the F# quotations system does not support this feature.

 Also remember that all function definitions that you want to convert must be decorated with the [<ReflectedDefinition>] attribute.

+You can also use jquery with

+open FSharp.Javascript.Jquery